NilPointer-Software/bdfd-wiki/src/bdscript/onlyAdmin.md

 # $onlyAdmin
-Makes the command only for users with the *administrator* permission executable.
+Allows command execution only for users with *administrator* permission.

 ## Syntax
 ```